 - Avoid common grow mistakes

 When storing cannabis seeds, the first thing to think about is your container.
 Do not use just any random container that you come across.
 The ideal container should be made of one material.

 Avoid containers with a mixture of materials.
 An example of this would be a plastic container with a metal lid or a glass container with a plastic cover.
 Containers made from more than one material react differently to temperature and other changes, and this can create room for undesirable conditions to reach your stored cannabis seeds.
 For instance, the metal lid on a glass jar will expand at a different rate when the temperature rises, and this may allow some moisture to enter the container.

-Many people suggest using plastic containers for long term storage when asked how to store marijuana seeds, but that isn’t a great idea either.
+Many people suggest using plastic containers for long-term storage when asked how to store marijuana seeds, but that isn’t a great idea either.
 Plastic has tiny (microscopic) pores that can let air infiltrate the container and damage your seeds.
 If you want your seeds to last, don’t store them in a plastic container.
 Glass is a much better solution.

-Label the Containers
+Label the containers

 Chances are you are storing more than one strain of cannabis seeds.
-Even if you are storing just one variety of seed, you must label the container.
+Even if you are storing just one variety of seeds, you must label the container.
 Otherwise, if you store the seeds for years, you may forget which strain they are and that they are even marijuana seeds!

 This part is simple; germination needs light.
 If you do not want your seeds to sprout, keep the light out.
 That’s why the most immediate answer to “how to store cannabis seeds” is “keep the environment light free.”